 - your access will be uninterrupted or error free.

 - Our services are for companionship and non-medical services only.
-Each Care Seeker is assessed upon registration.
+Each Member is assessed upon registration.
 If we cannot provide services that you require, we will refer you to one of our Disability Services Partners.

-- In order to find work as a Hero or find a Hero you must register and become a member of the Platform as either a Seeker or a Hero.
+- In order to find work as a Hero or find a Hero you must register and become a member of the Platform as either a Member or a Hero.

 - By becoming a Member you represent and warrant that: